hakrsh/serc/README.md

 * http://127.0.0.1:5000/admin-focus
 * http://127.0.0.1:5000/admin-posters

-The page will be redirected and the modifications will be displayed immediately after hitting the 'update' button.
+The page will be redirected and the modifications will be displayed immediately after hitting the `update` button.